 But don’t rule out red and black from your wardrobe just yet.

 “I think that would be stretching the results a little too much … I don’t know how far I would go to say don’t get a red suitcase or red sheets, but the research hasn’t been done yet, so we can’t rule that out completely,” McNeill said.

 It’s the first study to consider bedbugs’ color preferences – and it almost didn’t happen.
-The researchers initially joked that bedbugs don’t see or use colour.
+The researchers initially joked that bedbugs don’t see or use color.

-Preliminary tests suggested otherwise: each time, the bedbugs – hungry, full, male, female, old, young – were explicitly going to specific colours over others.
+Preliminary tests suggested otherwise: each time, the bedbugs – hungry, full, male, female, old, young – were explicitly going to specific colors over others.

 “From there, we took the idea and ran with it,” McNeill said.